WhiteSymmetry/KIDOZ_Cocos2d-x_SDK_Example/README.md

  - Right click on your project select `Properties`,in appeared window select `Android`:
  - In the library section add KIDOZ SDK as a Library project.

-  - 	For full description see:

-**How to Get Kidoz SDK and the manuall of how to add it to Eclipse ADT please refer to  https://github.com/Kidoz-SDK/KIDOZ_Android_SDK_Example-Eclipse-ADT **

 ### Including SDK in projects using CocosDx version 3.x